kelo-robotics/robile_ros_navigation/README.md

 roslaunch robile_ros_navigation simulation.launch
 ~~~

-It will load a 3x3 ROBILE brick configuration with four active wheel that is equipped with a 2D datalogic laser scanner inside a large square room.
+It will load a 3x3 ROBILE brick configuration with four active wheel with a datalogic laser scanner inside a large square room.
 The modification of the robot configuration and the simulation environment is explained in the tutorial section.